Boshen/cargo-shear/README.md

 ## Limitation

 > [!IMPORTANT]
-> `cargo shear` cannot detect "hidden" imports from macro expansions.
+> `cargo shear` cannot detect "hidden" imports from macro expansions without the `--expand` flag (nightly only).
-> This is because `cargo shear` uses `syn` to parse files and does not expand macros.
+> This is because `cargo shear` uses `syn` to parse files and does not expand macros by default.
+> The `--expand` flag uses `cargo expand` to expand macros instead, which is significantly slower and requires nightly.

 ## Ignore false positives